 A macro virus is essentially a virus written in the same language used to develop software applications, such as Microsoft Word and Microsoft Excel.
-These applications contain very powerful macro languages which can be used to automate tasks and create tabs and forms.
+These applications contain very powerful macro languages that can be used to automate tasks and create tabs and forms.
 These macros can run automatically in the form of scripts, so that routine tasks are completed when a file is opened.

 A History Of the Macro Virus